StepperDox/Fusion-Engine/README.md

 3D LWJGL Game Engine Based on Optimization and Customization.

-Fusion Engine is currently developed and maintained by StepperDox, and was variantly based on ThinMatrix's YouTube tutorials.
+Fusion Engine is currently developed and maintained by StepperDox, and is partly based on ThinMatrix's YouTube tutorials.
 However it is now being developed and furthered by only one person.

 # LOD System